To-Fujita/Godot_v3.2-Cube_Characters/README.md

 ## 3. Usage:
 ![Cube_Character_01](https://to-fujita.github.io/Images/Cube_Characters_01.png "Cube_Character")
 ### 3-1.
 Cubes
 It is needed 10 cubes for a chracter.
 That is a head, a body, 4 sets of arms and 4 sets of legs.
-The size for each cube is show above.
+The size for each cube is shown in above.
 The caracter size is able to change by setting the scale.
 ### 3-2.
 Textures
 A texture for an aspect is a square (n x n pixels).
 The texture image size for a cube is 3n x 2n.
 Please refer to the image above.
 In this time, the textures are created based on the paper craft of CUBEECRAFT.